GongT/baobao/@idlebox/node/etc/node.api.md

 export function spawnRecreateEventHandlers(): void;

 // Warning: (ae-missing-release-tag) "spawnWithoutOutput" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "spawnWithoutOutput" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function spawnWithoutOutput(opt: ICommand & Sync): void;
+export function spawnWithoutOutput({ exec, cwd, env, addonPath }: ICommand): Promise<void>;

+// Warning: (ae-missing-release-tag) "spawnWithoutOutputSync" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
-export function spawnWithoutOutput(opt: ICommand & Async): Promise<void>;
+export function spawnWithoutOutputSync({ exec, cwd, env, addonPath }: ICommand): void;

 // Warning: (ae-missing-release-tag) "streamHasEnd" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //